 “I don’t think there’s a mental health condition that art therapy doesn’t help with.
 Art provides an outlet for people to express themselves: it depends on how willing the client is to express themselves with art.”

-– Shanti Sponder, LMHC and ATR at HBH
+– Shanti Sponder, LMHC and ATR

 Specific mental health conditions that art therapy can help treat include:

 - Emotional difficulties